mikalai-hryb/notes/terraform.md

 * `terraform.tfvars`
 * `terraform.tfvars.json`
 * `*.auto.tfvars` or `*.auto.tfvars.json` files, processed in lexical order of their filenames
-* workspace terraform variale (HCL or not)
+* workspace terraform variable (HCL or not)
 * `-var '<variable-name>="<value>"` or
   `-var-file *.tfvars` or
   `-var-file *.tfvars.json`
-  The last definded option takes precedence
+  The last defined option takes precedence
 * variables in `variables` block within test files
 * variables in `variables` block within `run` block in test files